 - Community Land Development Act 1989

-Section 12F Real Property Act 1900 allows the Registrar General to make Lodgment Rules in respect of, among other things, the lodgment of documents under or for the purposes of a relevant Act.
-The rules may include the requirements as to the preparation, form and content of the documents and the procedures to be followed in connection with their lodgment.
+Section 12F Real Property Act 1900 allows the Registrar General to make Lodgment Rules relating to the lodgment of documents (including plans).
+The Lodgment Rules may include the requirements as to the preparation, form and content of the documents and the procedures to be followed for lodgment.
+See clause 7 and Schedules 5-9 for deposited plans requirements.